Rustic Dining Room Ideas: Natural Materials and Country Charm

 Image courtesy of Houzz

-11. Ground the Space with an Area Rug
+11. Adding Warmth and Definition with an Area Rug

 Rustic Dining Room Ideas with Area Rugs